 • Your vet might start with a full checkup of your dog’s ears and the rest of their body to figure out what’s causing the itching.

-• If necessary, they might also take a skin scrape to examine under a microscope and figure out what kind of infection it might be.
+• If necessary, they might also take a ear swab of any debris to examine under a microscope and figure out what kind of infection it might be.

 If it turns out to be a case of ear mites, your vet might prescribe you special ear drops, other topical medication, or spot-on treatment.
 They might also recommend specific medication to take care of any secondary infections, if necessary.